lognseth/blog/README.md

-# mikael.cloud blog
+# lognseth.de blog

-The blog is served using GitHub Pages and can be accessed on https://mikael.cloud
+The blog is served using GitHub Pages and can be accessed on https://lognseth.de